 If you have never played the flute you should choose a wave head joint and a Yamaha Piccolo as they are very stable in intonation.

-But if you come from the flute and have a very flexible embouchure, great difference in dynamics and differentiation in phrasing you should go with the old embouchure.
+But if you come from the flute and have a very flexible embouchure, great difference in dynamics and differentiation in phrasing you should go with the traditional embouchure.
 Your lips will be able to control a wider range of timbre possibilities.

 You should opt for this solution: